nulib/treetop-discovery/README.md

 CDK will deploy approximately 15-20 AWS resources including databases, compute services, storage, and AI/ML components.
 The deployment typically takes 10-15 minutes.

+> [!WARNING]
+> **Post-Deployment Data Loading**: After CDK deployment completes, the application will show CORS errors and be unusable until the initial data ingestion finishes.
+This process can take **several hours** depending on your collection size.
+Monitor progress using the steps below.

 **Required AWS Permissions:**
 This deployment requires Administrator permissions or a custom policy with extensive permissions across S3, RDS, Lambda, Step Functions, Bedrock, Cognito, API Gateway, Amplify, ECS, and IAM.

 **AWS Credentials Setup:**
 - Ensure your AWS CLI is configured with valid credentials (`aws configure` or AWS SSO)
-- For AWS SSO users: Refresh credentials if you get "invalid security token" errors
+- For AWS SSO users: Refresh credentials if you get "invalid security token" errors (if you need help, see [Northwestern University Development](#nu-development-environment))
 - The deployment process can take 15-30 minutes, so ensure your session won't expire mid-deployment

 #### CloudFormation Stack Outputs